tjhickey724/compiler_design/notes/parsing/shift-reduce.md

 * we could have reduced with E->T  or
 * we could have reduced with E->E+T

+The Shifts and Reduces correspond to a depth-first postfix traversal of the parse tree, where we Shift over terminals and reduce over non-terminals.

 We will show how to create a DFA that scans the stack and determines whether to shift or to reduce.
 For LR(0) languages, such a DFA will not have any conflicts..